2031 Lowery Road, Morganton, GA 30560

 (physical, mental, emotional)

-- Mental difficulty is level 4; requires learning procedures and protocols; independent project work requires critical thinking skills
+● Mental difficulty is Level 4; can be a fast paced and high stress environment on the final countdown to any large event; independent project work requires critical thinking skills

 Expected Environmental Conditions